-- 1. The dependency between FCS_COP.1/AA and FCS_CKM.4 is not fulfilled because the key is - permanently stored on the card.
-2. The access control TSF according to FDP_ACF.1/TRM uses security attributes having been defined during the personalisation and fixed over the whole life time of the TOE.
+- 1. The dependency between FCS_COP.1/AA, FCS_CKM.4, FCS_CKM.1/KeyPair and FCS_CKM.4 are not fulfilled because the key is permanently stored on the card. - 2.
+The access control TSF according to FDP_ACF.1/TRM uses security attributes having been defined during the personalisation and fixed over the whole life time of the TOE.
 No management of these security attributes (i.e. SFR FMT_MSA.1 and FMT_MSA.3) is necessary here.

-7.2.3 Security Assurance Requirements Rationale
+7.3.3 Security Assurance Requirements Rationale